Biranjay-kumar/innerglow-backend/README.md

 ## **Features**
 - **User Authentication**: Secure user login and registration using JWT and bcrypt.
+- **Transactions**: Used to achieve atomicity and consistency in database operations.
 - **Email Integration**: Integration with Nodemailer for sending emails.
 - **Rate Limiting**: Protect API endpoints from abuse using express-rate-limit.
 - **Swagger API Documentation**: Automated and easy-to-use API docs with Swagger UI.